• Skip to primary navigation

 • 2 teaspoons natural vanilla extract

-• 1 cup semi-sweet chocolate chip morsels
+• 1 cup semi-sweet or milk chocolate chip morsels

 • 1 cup bittersweet chocolate chip morsels

-• Sea salt to sprinkle on top
+• Sea salt to sprinkle on top optional

 Instructions